ankurhanda/gvnn/README.md

 ![Montage-0](assets/disparity_and_slanted_plane_disparity.png)
 ![Montage-1](assets/disparity_cnn.png)

-Unsupervised CNN for single view depth estimation: Geometry to the rescue. *Ravi Garg, Vijay Kumar BG, Gustavo Carneiro, Ian Reid*, ECCV 2016.
+Unsupervised CNN for Single View Depth Estimation: Geometry to the rescue. *Ravi Garg, Vijay Kumar BG, Gustavo Carneiro, Ian Reid*, ECCV 2016.

 #Projection Layer
+The projection layer allows to project 3D data onto a 2D image plane via the projection matrix (in our case we use pin-hole camera projection matrix).
+This is extremely useful for data involving any 3D point cloud, depth and/or mesh and their projections in the 2D plane.
+This is differentiable only upto a point *i.e.* the forward/backward pass checks fail if the z-coordinate is below a certain threshold.

 ![Montage-1](assets/differentiable_renderer.png)
 ![Montage-0](assets/projection_layer.png)
-expand...

 #Lens Distortion
 ![Montage-0](assets/Lens-Distortion.png)